idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 Returns details of a fabric order, including details on the fabric, address, garment, and shipment attached to it.

+*Note*: Almost all fabric orders are generated at checkout.
+We rarely add them manually to the system.
+Sometimes a fabric order will be cancelled (typically when the fabric is out of stock) and a new one will be made when the order is edited and a new fabric is chosen.

 ### HTTP Request

 `GET https://api.trinity-apparel.com/v1/fabric_order/:id`